 An annual unappropriated budget is adopted for the General Fund and Special Revenue Fund by the District's Board of Directors.
 The budget is prepared using the same method of accounting as for financial reporting.
-The original General Fund and Special Revenue Fund budgets for the current year were not amended.
+The original General Fund budget for the current year was not amended.
+The original Special Revenue Fund budget for the current year was amended.
 The Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund and Special Revenue Fund present the original budget amounts compared to the actual amounts of revenues and expenditures for the current year.